 This option provides the final control of beam intensity by allowing you have the column or gun valves closed at the end of the series.
 If you open the valves again and take additional pictures one tilt at a time with the One Loop button, they will remain open.
 On a JEOL without a FEG, this option can be used to turn the filament off instead.

 Tracking Control Parameters

-This grouping contains various parameters that govern the Tilt Series Controller's behavior with regard to predictions for positional and focus changes.
-The typical user needs to pay attention to just the first three.
+This grouping contains various parameters that govern the Tilt Series Controller's behavior with regard to predictions for positional changes and the tracking steps that it will do.

-Repeat Record if certain percentage of field is lost
+Repeat Record if percentage of field lost is more than

 With this option selected, the program will repeat the acquisition of a Record image when its error in position is sufficiently high.
 The error is expressed as the percentage of the field of interest missing from the image.
 In computing this fraction, the program excludes areas far from the tilt axis that will not be needed for a reconstruction.
 Thus, at middle to high tilts, the errors in the Y direction (across the tilt axis) can be relatively high without triggering a reshoot.
 Errors in the X direction (along the tilt axis), or errors in either direction at low tilt, will be constrained to the percentage set in the text box.

 There are several reasons why you might not select this option, or might enter a particularly high value: if you have no interest in what is contained in the periphery of the area being acquired; if you are working at a high magnification where errors are intrinsically higher; or if you are doing low dose work and cannot afford to repeat exposures.
 In low dose mode, the next option determines what happens if this option is selected.